abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 public class abstract X{ }		// invalid
 ```

-Constructors exists and behaves the same as in a normal class.
+Constructors exists (even `public` ones) and behave the same as in a normal class.
 But, they are only called via their subclass constructor using `super()` since we can't instantiate abstract classes by using `new` explicitly.

 If a class is marked `final abstract`, it doesn't make any sense and is a compiler error.